 What a Ligature Actually Does

-It does not add resonance, enhance overtones, brighten the sound, darken the sound, and/or increase projection.
-These qualities are governed by the reed, the mouthpiece geometry, the air column, and the player.
+A ligature has one job.
+It secures the reed against the mouthpiece table with sufficient stability and minimal interference.
+It does not add resonance, enhance overtones, brighten the sound, darken the sound, or increase projection.
+Those qualities are governed by the reed, the mouthpiece geometry, the air column, and the player.

 What the ligature does is establish a mechanical boundary condition.
 It determines how securely and evenly the reed is held.
 When that condition is stable, the reed vibrates as designed.
 When it is unstable, too loose, unevenly clamped, or excessively compressed, performance suffers.
+Everything players describe as response, resistance, clarity, focus, or spread arises from how the reed behaves under those mechanical conditions, not from any acoustic property of the ligature itself.

 Why This Is Hard to Accept

 The reed system is exquisitely sensitive.
 Tiny adjustments can feel dramatic.
 The ligature is the most accessible part of the setup to change, so it becomes the perceived cause of every difference.
+For years I resisted this explanation myself.
+Many players still do.
+But once the ligature is understood as a fastener, necessary, adjustable, and not a sound producing component, the mystery disappears and the important variables come into focus.

 Further Reading